isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 of the file as the ``filename`` argument.
 If the specified output file is the same as the configured memfile one the backend close and reopen the file in an attempt to synchronize both file and in memory images of the lease database.
+The previous file is renamed by appending ``.bak`` to its name.

 .. note::

-   These commands do not replace the LFC mechanism: they should be used only in exceptional circumstances.
+   These commands do not replace the LFC mechanism: they should be used only in exceptional circumstances, such as when recovering after running out of disk space.